 Loss Of Frame(LOF) Failure

-For E1 links, the Loss Of Frame Failure is declared when an OOF defect
+For E1 links, the Loss Of Frame Failure is declared when an OOF defect is detected.

 Loss Of MultiFrame Failure